 Serve up family fitness as well as cake at your child's birthday party by planning active games such as tag or relay races.
 Older kids might enjoy throwing a dance party.

 At family or holiday gatherings, turn off the TV and take a walk around the neighborhood or go for a short hike at a local park.
-Or get everyone outside for a game of catch or shooting hoops.
+Or get everyone outside for a game of catch or basketball.